I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kspingetleadingedgestreampointer.md

 </dl>

 ## -returns
-<p><b>KsPinGetLeadingEdgeStreamPointer</b> returns a pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff567139">KSSTREAM_POINTER</a> structure or <b>NULL</b>.
+<p><b>KsPinGetLeadingEdgeStreamPointer</b> returns a pointer to a <a href="..\ks\ns-ks--ksstream-pointer.md">KSSTREAM_POINTER</a> structure or <b>NULL</b>.
 A return value of <b>NULL</b> may occur because there is no queue associated with the pin, indicating that the pin does not use the standard transport mechanism.
 Alternatively, a return value of <b>NULL</b> may occur because an attempt to lock the leading edge failed, indicating that there is no data frame associated with the leading edge.</p>

 ## -remarks
-<p>Filters that implement <a href="NULL">Pin-Centric Processing</a> often call <b>KsPinGetLeadingEdgeStreamPointer</b>.</p>

 <p>Filters that implement <a href="NULL">Pin-Centric Processing</a> often call <b>KsPinGetLeadingEdgeStreamPointer</b>.</p>

 ## -requirements